gridsingularity/gsy-e/wiki/docs/general-settings.md

     *   House 2
         *   H2 General Load

 Bold instances in the outline above are markets (`Area` component).
-For each of these markets, an [inter-area-agent](market-agent.md) is created in the background to execute offer/bid forwarding and matching.
+For each of these markets, a [market agent](trading-agents-and-strategies.md) is created in the background to execute offer/bid forwarding and matching.

 In the following, the corresponding setup-file is shown.